 OpenRC is a dependency-based init system working with the system provided init program.
-It is used with several Linux distributions, Incluindo Gentoo and Alpine Linux.
+It is used with several Linux distributions, Incluindo Gentoo e Alpine Linux.
 Contudo, OpenRC was created by the NetBSD developer Roy Marples in one of those interesting intersections of Linux and BSD development.
-OpenRC’s development history, portability, and 2-clause BSD license make its integration into TrueOS an easy decision.
+OpenRC’s development history, portability, e 2-clause BSD license make its integration into TrueOS an easy decision.

 What’s different with OpenRC?

 TrueOS now uses OpenRC to manage all system services, as opposed to FreeBSD’s RC.
 Instead of using rc.d for base system rc scripts, OpenRC uses init.d.
 Bem como, every service in OpenRC has its own user configuration file, located in /etc/conf.d/ for the base system and /usr/local/etc.conf.d/ for ports.
 Finally, OpenRC uses runlevels, as opposed to the FreeBSD single- or multi- user modes.
 You can view the services and their runlevels by typing $ rc-update show -v in a CLI.
 Bem como, TrueOS integrates OpenRC service management into SysAdm with the Service Manager tool:

 The service manager really simplifies, well, service management.
 SysAdm automatically detects and populates the list with the system’s services, and provides toggles to start, stop, and restart any service.
 You can even adjust which services start on boot with the power button icons in the lower-right of the screen.